How long does it take to learn piano? Discover how to learn piano with the right amount of practice.

 How to Learn Piano: Great Teacher + Dedicated, Hardworking Student = Success

-If you are serious about maximizing your rate of progress, I highly recommend that you invest in a quality teacher.
-A great teacher will know when to push you to the next level, and will show you how to get the most out of your practice minutes.
+If you are serious about maximizing your rate of progress as you learn piano, I highly recommend that you invest in a quality teacher.
+A great teacher will know when to push you to the next level, and will show you how to get the most out of your practice minutes as you learn piano.
 In fact, having a great teacher is the only way to achieve your maximum rate of progress.
 Read more about finding an excellent teacher in your area.
 Even with the right teacher, a huge factor in your rate of progress is simply the amount of focused practice you put in, week after week, month after month.
-Read more about learning how to practice effectively.
+Read more about learning piano by practicing effectively.

 Learning Piano is a Lifetime Journey

-No one should get discouraged if it takes them longer to learn.
+No one should get discouraged if it takes them longer to learn piano.
 The joy is in the journey!
 Try to see your piano study not as something you’re doing just to reach a certain level of skill, but as something that’s meant to provide you a lifetime of musical fulfillment and enjoyment.
 For me, there’s nothing quite like being able to sit down at the piano at the end of a hectic day and play a favorite piece.
 If you’ve been waiting your whole life to learn the piano, please start today!
-You can get started for free with our Hoffman Academy lessons.
+You can start to learn piano for free with our Hoffman Academy lessons.
 It may seem like a long road, but in five or ten years, you’ll look back and be so glad you started that journey!